 The Dolphin Mall was on the list of the top ten places to visit in Miami as well, so we made the drive there and decided to get lunch at the Kobe Steak House.
 Dolphin Mall was more of an outlet mall with shops like Neiman Marcus Last Call and Saks Fifth Avenue Off Fifth.
 If you are looking for deals on designer clothing, this is the mall to go to.

 Miami International Mall is an enclosed shopping mall in Doral, Florida in southwestern Metropolitan Miami.
-Its hours are 11 AM – 7 PM compared to the Dolphin Mall which is open from 10 AM to 9:30 PM.
-It is only a half a mile to away from the larger Dolphin Mall.
+Its hours are 11 AM – 7 PM compared to the Dolphin Mall, which is open from 10 AM to 9:30 PM.
+It is only half a mile away from the larger Dolphin Mall.

-Miami, Florida is one of the nicest and one of the cleanest cities I have visited in a long time.
+Miami, Florida, is one of the nicest and cleanest cities I have visited in a long time.
 Visiting the top Miami Malls should be on your list if you like to shop.
 I look forward to going back with my husband for a trip.